About Rating Systems

 The rating accuracy for basketball:

-The ratings can be used to estimate the win probably between two boys basketball teams:
+The ratings can be used to estimate the win probability between teams:

 The ratings are further broken out into an O-Rating (offense) and a D-Rating (defense).
 The difference between a team's O-Rating and their opponent's D-Rating produces an accurate estimate of projected points scored: